Click on the links below to jump to a particular section:

 We are very proud of all we do to support pupils who attend Hexham Middle School with SEND.
 Pupils have access to a full range of educational and pastoral support to ensure they make maximum progress and feel happy, fulfilled and supported at school.

 Academic outcomes for SEND pupils are good and in some cases outstanding.
+In 2015 pupil outcomes in Key Stage 2 SATs were very encouraging.
+In Maths 100% of pupils made expected progress and 16% made above expected progress.
+In Reading 92% of pupils made expected progress and 19% made above expected progress.
 We are very ambitious for what our SEND pupils can achieve and we are resolute in ensuring they receive the support they need to maximise their potential.

 This information is intended to give you general information regarding the ways in which we ensure we support all of our pupils with SEND, in order that they can realise their potential.
 It may not list every skill, resource and technique we use to achieve this as these are continually developed and we try to modify our provision to meet the needs of individual pupils.